Celsius Holdings (CELH) Hit with Investor Class Action Amid Accusations of Oversold Inventory to Pepsi– Hagens Berman

 Celsius Holdings, Inc. (CELH) Securities Class Action:

-These revelations have led shareholder rights firm Hagens Berman to investigate the allegations.

-“We're investigating whether Celsius deliberately painted an overly optimistic picture of its relationship with Pepsi, misleading investors about the true state of its financial health and sales sustainability,” said Reed Kathrein, the Hagens Berman partner leading the investigation.
+These disclosures have prompted an investigation by Hagens Berman, a shareholder rights law firm.
+“We’re investigating whether Celsius deliberately concealed the extent of its inventory buildup at PepsiCo,” said Reed Kathrein, the partner leading the investigation.

 If you invested in Celsius and have substantial losses, or have knowledge that may assist the firm’s investigation, submit your losses now »